Per Bredesen

 Per Bredesen (22 December 1930 – 3 October 2022) was a Norwegian footballer.
 He played as an inside forward for a number of Italian clubs, and was one of the first Norwegian footballers to achieve success in a foreign league.

 Club career

 Bredesen began his career at his hometown team Ørn Horten in 1947 – only 16 years old, and quickly established himself as one of the league's most talented players.

 In 1952, Bredesen became a professional when he was signed by Italian side Lazio.
 Because the Norwegian FA at the time allowed only amateur players to play for the national team, this move also ended Bredesen's international career.

 Bredesen played three years at Lazio, and later played for Udinese, AC Milan, Bari and Messina.
-In 1957, as a member of Milan, he became the first – and to this date, the only – Norwegian to win the Scudetto.
+In 1957, as a member of Milan, he became the first Norwegian to win the Scudetto – the only one to do so until Leo Østigård won it with Napoli in 2023.
 Overall, Bredesen played 214 matches in Italian football and scored 50 goals.
 In 1961 he left Italy and moved back to Norway, where he rejoined Ørn Horten.
 He played his last match for Ørn-Horten in 1969.